angular/angular/aio/content/tutorial/first-app/first-app-lesson-02.md

 In the previous step, you added the default `HomeComponent` to your app's template so its default HTML appeared in the app.
 In this step, you add a search filter and button that is used in a later lesson.
 For now, that's all that `HomeComponent` has.
-Note that, this step just adds the search elements to the layout without any function, yet.
+Note that, this step just adds the search elements to the layout without any functionality, yet.

 In the **Edit** pane of your IDE: